- This event has passed.

 Workplace violence risk factors vary by healthcare setting.
 Sources of violence include verbal threats or physical attacks by patients, a distraught family member who may be abusive or even become an active shooter, gang violence in the emergency department, a domestic dispute that spills over into the workplace, or coworker bullying.

-This symposium is the second in an annual series hosted by the LHA Trust Funds.
 Topics for this upcoming Workplace Violence Symposium include:

 Bridging the Gap between the Working Domestic Violence Victim and the Employer